Fatsia japonica, False Aralia: Planting, Growing, and Care.

 Propagation by Cuttings of Fatsia

-1. Between June and September, take semi-hardwood cuttings (their base has started to lignify while the tip is still tender and in growth) around 15 cm long, cutting below a node (the part where the petiole is inserted into the main stem).
+1. Between June and September, take semi-hardwood cuttings (their base has begun to lignify and their tip is still in growth and tender) about 15 centimetres long, cutting below a node (the part where the petiole is inserted on the main stem).

-2. Remove the leaves at the base, keeping only 2 or 3 at the top.
-Cut the remaining leaves in half to further reduce evaporation.
+2. Remove the leaves at the base to keep only 2 or 3 at the top.
+Cut the leaves at the top in half to also reduce evaporation.

 3. Insert your cuttings up to the upper leaves into a pot filled with light compost, such as special cutting compost.

 4. Keep your cuttings warm and in a bright spot but out of direct sunlight.
-To maintain high humidity, cover them with a transparent plastic bag, ensuring it doesn’t touch the leaves.
+To encourage a high-humidity environment, cover with a transparent plastic bag, ensuring it doesn’t touch the leaves.

-5. Plant them in the ground or in pots the following spring.
+5. Plant in the ground or in pots the following spring.

 Sowing Fatsia